With the number of headphones on the market, it has become very easy to get a decent couple of headphones.

 Read more about planar magnetic drivers or check out our very best planar magnetic headphones.

-Active headphones are the most popular from the headphone drivers.
+Active headphones are the most popular headphone drivers.

 You can find them in cheap in-ear headphones and even higher-end headphones much like the Focal Utopia.